uBlockOrigin/uAssets/README.md

 - Porn Farms
 - Annoyances (widgets, social media buttons, newsletter subscriptions, donation requests, etc)

-#### How to correctly report an issue
+#### How to correctly report an issue:

-- Disable all other browser extensions and see if the problem still persists
+- Disable all other browser extensions and see if the issue still occurs

-- How to provide troubleshooting information:
+- If the issue still occurs when all other browser extensions are disabled, then provide the troubleshooting information:

   * Steps for uBO: